Features of C++ | How Programmers use C++ in 10 Unbelievable ways

 2. Platform or Machine Independent/ Portable

-In simple terms, portability refers to using the same piece of code in varied environments.
+But in another term, portability refers to using the same piece of code in varied environments.

 Let us understand this C++ feature with the help of an example.
 Suppose you write a piece of code to find the name, age, and salary of an employee in Microsoft Windows and for some apparent reason you want to switch your operating system to LINUX.
 This code will work in a similar fashion as it did in Windows.

-When we start off with a new language, we expect to understand in depth.
+When we start off with a new language, we expect to understand in-depth.
 The simple context of C++ gives an appeal to programmers, who are eager to learn a new programming language.

 If you are already familiar with C, then you don’t need to worry about facing any trouble while working in C++.
 The syntax of C++ is almost similar to that of C. Afterall C++ is referred to as “C with classes”.